MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ### Devproxy

-Devproxy is an async MFT that marshals the commands and video frames between AvStream camera driver and Media Foundation.
-This is provided by Windows and supports “n” number of outputs from the camera driver.
+Devproxy is an async MFT that marshals the commands and video frames between the AvStream camera driver and Media Foundation.
+This is provided by Windows and supports *n* number of outputs from the camera driver.
 Also, this owns the allocators for all the pins exposed by the device.

 ### Device MFT